Shopkit is a comprehensive commerce solution for version 2 of the excellent Kirby CMS. It is not yet compatible with Kirby v3.

 - Send order notifications to your shipping manager

-- Browse products in a grid or slideshow
+- Browse products in grid or slideshow view

-You can try Shopkit for free on your local machine or a test server, forever.
-Once you’re satisfied, buy a Shopkit license for $19 USD to use it on a public site.
+You can try Shopkit for free on your test server, forever.
+Once you’re satisfied, buy a Shopkit license for CAD $25 to use it on a public site.

 Since Shopkit runs on the Kirby CMS, you’ll also have to buy a Kirby license from Bastian.

-Download the latest version of Shopkit from the releases page.
+Download the latest version of Shopkit from the releases page, or install with git:

 git clone --recursive https://github.com/samnabi/shopkit.git

-Use these terminal commands to update Shopkit and all its dependencies to the latest commit in the
+Use these terminal commands to update Shopkit and its dependencies:

 git checkout master